-From the north and running down the center are the Abyssinian highlands, to the west of the chain the land drops to the grasslands of Sudan, to the east the deserts of the Afar and the Red Sea.
+From the north and running down the center are the Abyssinian highlands; to the west of the chain, the land drops to the grasslands of Sudan; to the east, the deserts of the Afar and the Red Sea.
 South of Addis Ababa, the land is dominated by the Rift Valley Lakes.
-The main rivers are the Blue Nile, the Tekezze (which joins the Nile in Sudan) the Awash, the Wabe Shebelle, the Omo, and Baro and Birbir.
+The main rivers are the Blue Nile, the Tekezze (which joins the Nile in Sudan) the Awash, the Wabe Shebelle, the Omo, the Baro, and the Birbir.

-The population is estimated at 100 million, over 50 per cent of whom are under 20 years old.
+The population is estimated at 100 million, over 50% of whom are under 20 years old.
 The average number of inhabitants per square kilometer is 99.

-Ethiopia is a multi-ethnic state with a great variety of languages spoken in the country, of which there are eightythree, with some 200 dialects.
-The main three languages are Amharic, Tigrigna and Oromigna.
+Ethiopia is a multi-ethnic state with a 83 languages and 200 dialects spoken in the country.
+The main three languages are Amharic, Tigrigna, and Oromigna.
 English is also widely spoken.
 Amharic is the most prominent of the local languages.
 The name originates from the Amhara people, who live in the highlands of Ethiopia.

-About 90 per cent of the population earn their living from the land, mainly as subsistence farmers.
-Agriculture is the backbone of the national economy and the principal exports from this sector are coffee, oil seeds, pulses, flowers, vegetables, sugar and foodstuffs for animals.
+About 90% of the population earn their living from the land, mainly as subsistence farmers.
+Agriculture is the backbone of the national economy, and the principal exports from this sector are coffee, oil seeds, pulses, flowers, vegetables, sugar, and foodstuffs for animals.
 There is also a thriving livestock sector, exporting cattle on the hoof and hides and skins.

 Ethiopia is the "water tower" of the region (the Blue Nile contributes to 85% of the main Nile flow) and plans are now in progress to better exploit the country’s water resources both to boost agricultural production and for power generation.

-Mineral exploration and mining has stepped up in recent years-there are reserves of natural gas, coal, Gold, copper, tantalum, potash, zinc, iron ore, marble, precious and semi-precious stones.
+Mineral exploration and mining has stepped up in recent years — there are reserves of natural gas, coal, gold, copper, tantalum, potash, zinc, iron ore, marble, and precious and semi-precious stones.